andreldm/andreldm.github.io/_posts/2018-12-03-xfce-contributor-guide.md

 Since development cycles are very long (2~4 years), at some point the development version gets good enough to be used (read "tested") on a daily basis.
 Unsurprisingly development version users may find regressions (new bugs) and getting reports for them is invaluable to developers, this ensures the stable release will be more solid for more people when it comes out.

-The [bug tracker](https://bugzilla.xfce.org/) is where those bug reports live.
+[Xfce's GitLab](https://gitlab.xfce.org/) is where those bug reports live.
 Please try your best to look if a bug has already been reported and please try to be as more descriptive as possible, but avoid verbosity.
 Mozilla has a nice guide on [how to write a bug report](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines).

 Have some Programming/QA/DevOps knowledge?
 Please, please, please lend a hand to [xfce-test](https://github.com/schuellerf/xfce-test), we need automated tests really bad.